 Which Is Right For Me?

 Determining which procedure is best for you would require a visit to our Santa Monica office.
-If you are interested in learning if you are a SMILE procedure candidate or would like to see if LASIK is better for you, contact Dr. Hamilton at the Santa Monica Eye Medical Group today!
+If you are interested in learning if you are a SMILE procedure candidate or would like to see if LASIK is better for you, contact Dr. Hamilton at the Hamilton Eye Institute today!